dehidehidehi/vim-markdownfootnotes/README.md

 code is based on the code for the counting of HTML footnotes in [this post by Nick Coleman][3], adjusted slightly to work with Markdown footnotes.

-The script defines two mappings,
+The script defines two mappings in normal mode.

 ```viml
 <Leader>f " Insert a new footnote